mainulhossain123/cf_dns_extract/README.md

 * If the OUTPUT_FILENAME_PREFIX is not provided via env, the script will prompt you to enter it.
 * It automatically sanitizes the filename (e.g., removes spaces and slashes).\

+## 🧵 Threading
+DNS record fetching is parallelized using Python's ThreadPoolExecutor for faster execution.

 ##🐳 Docker Compatibility
 If you're using this script inside a Docker container:
   * Make sure /app exists and is mounted as a volume.